wdporter/acim/text/2-the-separation-and-the-atonement/readme.md

 ^11^Time is essentially a device by which [time] all compromise in this respect [between everything and nothing] can be given up.
 ^12^It [time] only seems to be abolished by degrees, because time itself involves intervals that do not exist.
 ^13^Miscreation made this [time] necessary as a corrective device.
-^14^The statement “For God so loved the world that he [God] gave his [God’s] only begotten Son, that whosoever believes in him [God’s Son] should not perish but have everlasting life” needs only one slight correction to be meaningful in this context: “He [God] gave it [the world] <em>to</em> His [God’s] only begotten Son”.
+^14^The statement “For God so loved the world that he [God] gave his [God’s] only begotten Son, that whosoever believes in him [God’s Son] should not perish but have everlasting life” needs only one slight correction to be meaningful in this context: “He [God] gave it [the world] *to* His [God’s] only begotten Son”.

 #### substituted